 - (a) Are these documents available for sharing?
-"Yes / "No - (b) Please provide a website or URL reference or bibliographic reference to link the response to the appropriate information/document that is maintained by your country.
+"Yes | "No - (b) Please provide a website or URL reference or bibliographic reference to link the response to the appropriate information/document that is maintained by your country.
 Extend table where necessary

-Name of the Investor Website/URL Reference/Bibliographic Reference Name of the document
+Name of the document Website/URL Reference/Bibliographic Reference

-3. Can you please share any information with respect to implementation/challenges/successes/lessons learnt on Sargassum inundation management in your country?
+3. Can you please share any information with respect to implementation/ challenges / successes/ lessons learnt on Sargassum inundation management in your country?